Ho-Chunk

 Through a series of moves imposed by the U.S. government in the 19th century, the tribe was relocated to reservations increasingly further west: in Wisconsin, Iowa, Minnesota, South Dakota, and finally Nebraska.
-Oral history suggests some of the tribe may have been forcibly relocated up to 13 times by the federal government through forced treaty cession, losses estimated at 30 million acres in Wisconsin alone (they ceded lands in Wisconsin in 1829, 1832 and 1837; further removal attempts occurred in Wisconsin in 1840, 1846, 1850, and 1873–4).
+Oral history suggests some of the tribe may have been forcibly relocated up to 13 times by the federal government through forced treaty cession, losses estimated at 30 million acres in Wisconsin alone (they ceded lands in Wisconsin in 1829, 1832 and 1837; further removal attempts occurred in Wisconsin in 1840, 1846, 1850, and 1873–1874).
 During these removals, bands of Ho-Chunk hid out in Wisconsin rather than be moved.

-In 1832, other bands of Ho-Chunk were moved to the Neutral Ground Reservation in eastern Iowa, where they faced hostile conditions between the warring Dakota people and Sauk peoples.
-They were removed from Iowa in 1848 into Minnesota, where they were moved twice from Todd County, Minnesota to Blue Earth County, Minnesota.
-After the Dakota War of 1862 and tensions created by the hate group Knights of the Forest, about 2,000 Ho-Chunk were interned at Camp Porter in Mankato before being expelled from Minnesota into Crow Creek, South Dakota in 1863.
+In 1832, other bands of Ho-Chunk were moved to the Neutral Ground Reservation in eastern Iowa and the southeastern tip of Minnesota, where they faced hostile conditions between the warring Dakota people and Sauk peoples and a smallpox outbreak.
+In 1846, they signed a treaty which exchanged the Neutral Ground lands for a new reservation known as "Long Prairie Reservation" in Todd County, Minnesota.
+In 1855, this group signed its final treaty for Minnesota land giving back the Long Prairie Reservation in exchange for land near Mankato, Minnesota.
+This new reservation was referred to as the "Blue Earth Reservation".
+After the Dakota War of 1862 and tensions created by the hate group Knights of the Forest, about 2,000 Ho-Chunk were interned at Camp Porter in Mankato before being expelled from Minnesota to Crow Creek, South Dakota in 1863.

 The Ho-Chunk often nonviolently resisted removal by staying home, or simply returning home, rather than engaging in uprisings.
 Poor conditions at Crow Creek led many Ho-Chunk to leave for the Omaha Reservation in Nebraska.
 The Winnebago Reservation was founded for the Ho-Chunk in Nebraska in 1865.
 The Ho-Chunk Nation of Wisconsin is considered a "non-reservation" tribe, as members historically had to acquire individual homesteads in order to regain title to ancestral territory.
 They hold land in more than 13 counties in Wisconsin and have land in Illinois.
 The federal government has granted legal reservation status to some of these parcels, but the Ho-Chunk Nation does not have a contiguous reservation.
 While related, the two tribes are distinct federally recognized sovereign nations and peoples, each with its own constitutionally formed government and completely separate governing and business interests.
 Since the late 20th century, both tribal councils have authorized the development of casinos.
 The Ho-Chunk Nation is working on language restoration and has developed a Hoocąk-language iOS app and online dictionary.